Rush Limbaugh back in the saddle at the Limbaugh Institute for Advanced Conservative Studies.

 You think it's going to be easy to get around New York after that?

-My point is, what kind of unrest and disruption to normalcy could something as comparatively small as that do.
+My point is, what kind of unrest and disruption to normalcy could something as comparatively small as that do?

 Why haven't we seen suicide bombers in this country?

-But all I'm telling you is it wouldn't take many of them to cause as much havoc and panic as the World Trade Center detonations uh or explosions and this destruction cause in the Pentagon.
+I do not know the answer, but all I'm telling you is it wouldn't take many of them to cause as much havoc and panic as the World Trade Center detonations or explosions that this destruction caused in the Pentagon.

 We'll be back in just a second.

-Just a little side note uh here, ladies and gentlemen, uh, we'll get back to your phone calls in just a second.
+We'll get back to your phone calls in just a second.

-This is uh from all AP.
+This is from Al-Ap.

 Katie Aldrich, analyst with the London-based Drury Shipping Consultants, said the industry feels that DP World has been treated badly and has a great deal of sympathy for them.